ImChet/ChetBot/README.md

 To do this, run the main.py file to sign onto Discord as your Bot.

 You may use the built-in ChetBot commands and event listeners as examples for your own Bot.
+If you wish, you can start from scratch and figure your own way around the discord.py library or view their [documentation](https://discordpy.readthedocs.io/en/stable/index.html) as reference.